chef-boneyard/chef-web-docs-2016/includes_server_backup_restore/includes_server_backup_restore_locations.rst

 * /etc/opscode
 * /var/opt/opscode

-This data is also essential when any type of backup and restore operation is done for the |chef server oec| server.
+This data is also essential when any type of backup and restore operation is done for the |chef server|.